Introduction to the Poem | “The Painter”

 To a painter’s moods, or, perhaps, to a prayer.”

 Here in these lines the society is imposing the dark traditional beliefs that they believe in on the painter who wants to create something new, something different.
 The people in the buildings are not ready to accept the change and are asking the poet to stick to the old traditions and stop implementing new ideas.
 The poet is trying to convey the idea that human beings hesitate to take risks.
-They’d rather stick to their traditions instead of surpassing their limitations.
+They’d rather stick to the their traditions instead of surpassing their limitations.

 Envy